Amed Rosario Player Props: Guardians vs. Orioles

 Amed Rosario At The Plate

-- Rosario is batting .233 with eight doubles, four triples, a home run and 11 walks.
+- Rosario is hitting .234 with eight doubles, four triples, a home run and 12 walks.

-- Rosario has picked up a hit in 28 of 47 games this year, with multiple hits 10 times.
+- Rosario has picked up a hit in 60.4% of his 48 games this season, with at least two hits in 20.8% of them.

-- In 10 games this year (21.3%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 10 games this season (20.8%), including two games with multiple runs batted in.

-- He has scored in 36.2% of his games this year, with more than one run scored in 6.4%.
+- In 18 of 48 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.